 Fix other appliances that come with the rental

-Tell you name and address of landlord or their agent
+Tell you the name and address of landlord or their agent

-Give you a receipt for your rent payment if you pay in cash, even if you do not ask for one.
+Give you a receipt for your cash rent if your landlord accepts cash payments, even if you do not ask for one.
 If you pay in any other form, the landlord must give you a receipt upon your request - RCW 59.18.063

 *The landlord does not have to pay for damages or problems that are your fault.

 Pay rent and any utility bills agreed upon

 Follow city, county and state regulations

 Keep the unit clean and sanitary

 Pay for control of any pest infestations that you caused